velvia-fifty/AudioThings/SECURITY.md

 I can't concieve of a vulnerability here that wouldn't exist with KiCad or another external entity.

 Please report vulnerabilities to exteral parties first (e.g., https://github.com/KiCad), any repo specific notifications/issues should be filed using the issues feature.

+## Don't try this at home

+If for some reason you came here hoping to find something about how to treat the burn you just gave yourself while assembling something, or because you burnt your house down:

+- Silver burn cream
+- Try it at a friend's house next time